 And they really think they’re richer because of their houses.

-They think they are “well-off” because of the asset mentality, but in the meanwhile keep paying for taxes and crazy maintenance expenses.
+They think they are “well-off” because of the asset mentality, but in the meanwhile, keep paying taxes and crazy maintenance expenses.

-Then I speak to them… And they’re always complaining of how short on cash they are.
+Then I speak to them… And they’re always complaining about how short on cash they are.

 I wonder how that might be…

 If they had built smaller places, built in better areas, or if they didn’t act as if renting out part of them was a sin… Well, over decades they’d be much, much richer.